MartinAlejandroBaer/AAS-PythonOPCUA-for-OPCUA-Nodeset2/README.md

     logging.basicConfig(level=logging.DEBUG)
     asyncio.run(main(), debug=True)
 ```
+* Important notes
-The required files to execute the above mentioned codes are contained within the folder "examples".
+- The required files to execute the above mentioned codes are contained within the folder "examples".
+- The variables exposed with two above presented codes are read-only.
+In order to be able to edit them from different clients check the "examples" folder.

-Important Note: The deployed Asset Administration Shells correspond to version 2.0.
+- The deployed Asset Administration Shells correspond to version 2.0.